Pots: The Most Essential Tool For the DIY Candy Maker

 A lid is handy, especially when you are starting out.
 There's a certain method in candy making that is very traditional where you take a pastry brush and brush the sides of the pan to get any stray sugar crystals away from your mixture to avoid crystallization.
 I don't do this.
 Not to get too into it, but I think it's counterproductive and can actually cause crystallization if you aren't careful.
 Instead, I throw a lid on once the mixture starts to boil and let the condensation steam the sugar crystals away.
 A lid is good for this!
 Try and get a pot with a lid if you can.

 I don't mean to brag, but I have multiple candy pots.
-Since none of these companies will ever know I exist, I've listed the pots I own in order of preference, but by no means have I tried a ton of brands.
-I did my research and have also used these pots time and time again for candy making:
+I have done my research and have used these pots time and time again for candy making, so here they are in order of preference:

 Anolon Nouvelle 3.5 qt saucepan